phetsims/qa/documentation/qa-book.md

 ### 3.1: Repositories

-A GitHub repository is like a folder where the code and issues for a specific simulation are kept.
+A GitHub repository is like a folder with the code and issues for a specific simulation.
 It’s important to familiarize yourself with each repository and its contents.

 Some repositories contain code for things that aren’t simulations.
 The following is a list of those repositories with brief descriptions:

-* a11y-research: Accessibility Research is dedicated to keeping track of accessibility research.
+* a11y-research: Accessibility Research keeps track of accessibility research.
 * aqua: Automated Quality Assurance (AQuA) holds code for continuous testing.
 PhETTest uses some code in aqua.
 * assert: Assert holds code for handling assertions.
 * axon: Axon is sort of like the nerve system.
 Axon holds code for things related to properties, e.g. the value of a speedometer.
 * babel: Babel holds files of translated strings for HTML5 simulations.
 * blast: Blast holds code for a simple simulation.
 This simulation only uses code from axon, joist, and scenery.
-Blast is used to diagnose issues.
+Blast diagnoses issues.
 * brand: Brand holds assets for each of the three brands.
 The brands are (1) PhET, (2) PhET-iO, and (3) Adapted from PhET.
 * bumper: Bumper holds code for a simulation that is used to test deployment procedures.